Each year many Australians are diagnosed with life-threatening illnesses where bone marrow transplant is their best treatment option.

 Most patients who need a transplant don’t have a matching donor in their family and depend on the Australian Bone Marrow Donor Registry (ABMDR) to find a donor.

 The Australian Government funds the ABMDR, which searches for suitably matched donors and umbilical cord blood units so that patients who need a transplant can find a match.
 More information on the Bone Marrow Transplant Program can be found on the Commonwealth’s Department of Health website.

-The patient section and the patient brochure explain basic information about bone marrow transplants and the donor search process.
+The patient section pages explain basic information about bone marrow transplants and the donor search process.